microsoft/microsoft-performance-toolkit-sdk/documentation/Overview.md

 * [.NET Standard 2.0](https://dotnet.microsoft.com/download/visual-studio-sdks)
 * A text editor (for editing your source code)

-It is recommended to use [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) to develop an SDK plugin since it satisfies all three requirements.
+It is recommended to use [Visual Studio](https://visualstudio.microsoft.com/downloads/) to develop an SDK plugin since it satisfies all three requirements.
 Future documentation assumes the use of Visual Studio, but the instructions may be adapted for other editors/IDEs.

 # Getting the SDK
 The SDK is currently published as a NuGet package under the name [Microsoft.Performance.SDK](https://www.nuget.org/packages/Microsoft.Performance.SDK/).